zixiangliwust/Instances_Cobot_ALBP2/README.md

 # Instances_Cobot_ALBP2
-1)	Instances for assembly line balancing problem with single-type collaborative robots to minimize the cycle time
+# 1) Instances for assembly line balancing problem with single-type collaborative robots to minimize the cycle time
 This project contains the instances utilized in [1] (in folder of Instances_Singletype).
 To gain a more in-depth and thorough understanding of this problem, interested authors are encouraged to refer to [1].

-2)	Instances for assembly line balancing problem with multi-type collaborative robots to minimize the cycle time
+# 2) Instances for assembly line balancing problem with multi-type collaborative robots to minimize the cycle time
 This project contains Instances_Multitype_by_Li generated in [2] and the Instances_Multitype_by_Weckenborg which is re-generated following the method in [3].
 To gain a more in-depth and thorough understanding of this problem, interested authors are encouraged to refer to our relevant papers[2, 4-7].

-3)	Instances for cost-oriented assembly line balancing problem with multi-type collaborative robots to minimize the cycle time
+# 3) Instances for cost-oriented assembly line balancing problem with multi-type collaborative robots to minimize the cycle time
 This project contains Instances_Multitype_by_Li generated in [2].
 To gain a more in-depth and thorough understanding of this problem, interested authors are encouraged to refer to our relevant papers[2].

-4)	Instances for U-shaped assembly line balancing problem with multi-type collaborative robots to minimize the cycle time
+# 4) Instances for U-shaped assembly line balancing problem with multi-type collaborative robots to minimize the cycle time
 This project contains Instances_Multitype_by_Li generated in [2] utilized in [8].
 To gain a more in-depth and thorough understanding of this problem, interested authors are encouraged to refer to our relevant papers [8].

+# 5) Instances for assembly line balancing problem with single-type collaborative robots and multi-skilled workers to minimize cycle time and ergonomics risks
+This project contains Instances_Cycle_Ergonomics generated in [9].
+To gain a more in-depth and thorough understanding of this problem, interested authors are encouraged to refer to our relevant papers [9].

 References
 [1] Christian Weckenborg, Karsten Kieckhäfer, Christoph Müller, Martin Grunewald, Thomas S. Spengler.
 Balancing of assembly lines with collaborative robots.
 Business Research, 2020, 13:93-132.